Hofuf

-Al-Hofuf (ٱلْهُفُوف DIN, also spelled Hofuf or Hufuf, also known as "Al-Hasa", "Al-Ahsa" or "Al-Hassa") is the major urban city in the Al-Ahsa Governorate in the Eastern Province of Saudi Arabia, with a population of 729,606 (as of 2022).
+Al-Hofuf (ٱلْهُفُوف DIN, sometimes spelt Hofuf or Hufuf), also known as Al-Hasa or Al-Ahsa is the seat of the Al-Ahsa Governorate, and the second-largest city in the Eastern Province of Saudi Arabia, after the capital, Dammam.
+With a population of 729,606 (as of 2022), it is the 6th most-populous city in Saudi Arabia, and the second-largest in the country to not be a provincial capital.
 It is known for being one of the largest date producing areas in the world, and for its old markets and palaces.

 Overview

 The city proper has a population of 150,000 and is part of a larger populated oasis area of towns and villages, with a total population of around 600,000.
 It is located inland from the Persian Gulf, southwest of Abqaiq and the Dhahran–Dammam–Al-Khobar metropolitan area on the road south to Haradh.
 It is the closest city to the famous Ghawar oil field, one of the world's largest conventional (land-based) fields.

 Legend places Hofuf as the burial place of Laila and Majnoon, the star-crossed pair of the most popular love story in the Arab and Muslim world.
 The Queen of Sheba is also fabled to have visited this city from her kingdom in South Arabia.
 German explorer Hermann Burchardt photographed the city in 1904.